SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 A developer admin can create a new billable Container Type using the following PowerShell cmdlet.
 Tenants can create a maximum of five Container Types.
 Trial Container Types don't count against the maximum number of Container Types that a Partner tenant can create.

-You must be a SharePoint Online Administrator or Global Administrator to run this cmdlet and must have the latest version of SharePoint PowerShell module.
+You must be a SharePoint Administrator or Global Administrator to run this cmdlet and must have the latest version of SharePoint PowerShell module.

 ```ps
 New-SPOContainerType